Feeds:

 April 22, 1970 – the entire student body of Aurora High School is milling around outdoors in the Ohio springtime.
 In the front parking log five or six big black coffins are set up like grim milestones.
 The coffins bear epitaphs like “Clean Water” and “Beautiful Land” – the administration has granted the Student Council’s request to have an assembly to celebrate the first Earth Day.

 I am taking photos for Borealis, the yearbook; my girl friend Linda French is assistant editor.
-She is vastly more the environmental activist than I. Our little farm town / bedroom community is forty miles from Cleveland and the where the Cuyahoga River crosses our local golf course it’s an insubstantial creek.
+She is vastly more the environmental activist than I. Our little farm town / bedroom community is forty miles from Cleveland and where the Cuyahoga River crosses our local golf course it’s only an insubstantial creek.
 The year before, though, the Cuyahoga River where it enters Lake Erie in downtown Cleveland caught fire and burned, and not for the first time.
 No big deal – oil slicks and pollution mean progress, full employment.
 Forget about it.

 Maybe we all would have forgotten, except Time Magazine published articles about the burning river and then in December National Geographic featured it on the cover – “Our Ecological Crisis.”
 Congress had established the Environmental Protection Agency in January 1970; by spring even we kids in sleepy Aurora must be worrying how much longer we’ll have clean water and beautiful land.